 Blocking Websites By Category or Nature

 You can block websites that belong to a certain category.
 The Family Online Safety Institute based in the US has recommendations based on website labels.
-It categorizes websites – based on the research and feedback received by users – into categories such as violent, porn, gaming (gaming again has different levels based on its nature), nudity, communal etc).
+It categorizes websites – based on the research and feedback received by users – into categories such as violent, adult-sites, gaming (gaming again has different levels based on its nature), nudity, communal etc).
 You can turn on the Content Advisor and then set up a level by dragging the slider for the different options available under the content advisor.

 To block websites by their nature and content: